Sarexra/Lung_repair/README.md

   STRING protein-protein interaction network was downloaded from the STRING website: https://version-11-5.string-db.org/cgi/download?sessionId=b4uePWoT3fVG

 - "qPCR_BEAS_CsA": Raw qPCR data from IL-6 and PPIA relative expression in BEAS-2B cell line supplemented with BALF from MV or CPAP patients treated with cyclosporine-A (CsA).

+Note: The string data is loaded in the code using: <- read.table("9606.protein.links.v11.5.txt", header = T)"